This post may contain affiliate links.

 Instructions

 - Vacuum seal the bags separately.
-Place bags into the hot water bath for 2 hours.
+Place the plastic bag into the hot water bath for 2 hours.

 Nutrition